iowa state graduate

 Where are the best job opportunities for your field of expertise?

 When you begin to look for jobs, it can be much easier if you’re open to moving.
-If there’s one place you know you want to live, focus your job search there.
+If there’s a specific place you know you want to live, focus your job search there.

 How many times have you heard about how important your resume is?
 Well, those people weren’t lying to you; it’s a critical component for job-seekers.
 Your resume represents you as a person, and it’s essential to make a good first impression on recruiters and potential employers.

 Need help building your resume?
 Visit your campus career center and consult with your advisor.
-And don’t forget the importance of crafting a cover letter that will wow potential employees.
+And don’t forget the importance of crafting a cover letter that will wow potential employers.

-One of the best ways to become better at talking and interviewing with companies is to talk and interview with companies!
+One of the best ways to improve at talking and interviewing with companies is to talk and interview with companies!
 If you’re given the opportunity to interview for a job, take it.

-Even if you think that you may not want the position, go in, talk to the people who work there, speak with the HR person, and practice your interviewing skills.
-It’ll give you an idea of the questions you’ll be asked and also provide you with a better idea of what you want in a job.
+Even if you think you may not want the position, go in, talk to the people who work there, speak with the HR interviewer, and practice your interviewing skills.
+It’ll give you an idea of the questions you’ll be asked in other interviews and also provide you with a better idea of what you want in a future job.

 You may apply for 300 jobs in 35 different cities and only hear back from ten of them.
 You may think that you had the best interview of your life, but they may decide to go with someone else.
 There are always going to be rejections, and they never get any easier.